syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 # Appointments in WinUI Scheduler (SfScheduler)

-The SfScheduler control has a built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointmentCollection.` The scheduler supports to render normal, all-day appointments, spanned appointment, recurring appointments and recurrence exception dates appointments.
+The SfScheduler control has a built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointmentCollection.` The scheduler supports rendering normal, all-day appointments, spanned appointments, recurring appointments, and recurrence exception dates appointments.
 The `ScheduleAppointment` is a class that includes the specific scheduled appointment.
 It has some basic properties such as `StartTime,` `EndTime,` `Subject,` and some additional information about the appointment can be added with `Notes,` `Location,` and `IsAllDay` properties.

 {%tabs %}